ghost-writer-727/WooCommerceSettingsMagic/README.md

             'orange' => 'Orange',
         ],
         'select2' => true, // Optional, defaults to false
-        'allowClear' => false, // Optional, defaults to true 'default' => [] // Optional, can be a single string or array of strings.
+        'default' => [], // Optional, can be a single string or array of strings.
 Defaults to an empty array if unset ],
 ];

 // Using Static Method
-$settings = WooCommerceSettingsMagic::presto('Custom Tab', 'custom_tab', $fields);
+$settings = WooCommerceSettingsMagic::presto('Custom Tab', 'unique_slug', $fields);

 // Access the settings via your ids if( $settings['radio_field_custom_id'] == 'a' ){